strogan/form-with-recaptcha/README.md

 Installation form with recaptcha
 ------------
-Add this code to header with your public recaptcha token
+Add this code to header with your public recaptcha token, dont add it if you won't use it.

 <script src="https://www.google.com/recaptcha/api.js?render=PUBLIC-CODE"></script>